A woman in a yellow cardigan with documents, suggesting paperwork or documentation in real estate.

 If you already own a home and are applying for a mortgage to purchase investment real estate or a vacation property, you’ll need to provide recent mortgage statements for your current house.
 This will show the equity in your home, along with your principal balance and monthly payment.

 These documents will also help the lender determine your DTI and whether you can afford an additional mortgage payment.
-This is especially important if you have a loan on your current home and this will be an additional mortgage.
+They’re especially important if you have a loan on your current home and this will be an additional mortgage.

-If you’re self-employed or own a business, you’ll also be required to provide your tax documents and business returns for the past 1 to 2 years, depending on your lender’s requirements.
+If you’re applying for a mortgage while self-employed or owning a business, you’ll also be required to provide your tax documents and business returns for the past 1 to 2 years, depending on your lender’s requirements.

 You’ll also need to show your year-to-date audited Profit and Loss statement.
-If you can’t obtain that statement, you’ll need to provide a year-to-date unaudited Profit and Loss statement, along with your most recent 60 days of business bank statements.
+If you can’t obtain that statement, you can provide a year-to-date unaudited Profit and Loss statement, along with your most recent 60 days of business bank statements.

 Take the first step toward buying a house.